nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 **3.** In the COMPAS case, ProPublica and Northpointe were both correct about the numbers they reported.
 Explain specifically how both can be correct and still be in disagreement.
 What kind of disagreement were they having?

+**4.** The $(D, d)$-Lipschitz condition is written $D(M(x), M(y)) \leq d(x, y)$.
+Identify each symbol and explain in plain English what the condition requires.
+Why does the fairness guarantee depend entirely on the choice of $d$?

+**5.** The GE Index with $\alpha = 2$ simplifies to $\frac{1}{2}(\sigma/\mu)^2$ — half the squared coefficient of variation.
+If a model assigns benefit scores with mean $\mu = 0.6$ and standard deviation $\sigma = 0.3$, compute $GE(2)$.
+What does this number tell you, and what does it not tell you?

 ---

 ### Application

-**4.** A healthcare system deploys a model to predict which patients are likely to need intensive follow-up care in the next 30 days.
+**6.** A healthcare system deploys a model to predict which patients are likely to need intensive follow-up care in the next 30 days.
 The model is used to allocate limited care-coordinator capacity.
 The underlying rate of high-need patients is 40% in population X and 20% in population Y — a difference reflecting documented disparities in social determinants of health.

 Compute, qualitatively (no specific numbers required), what satisfying calibration parity implies for the false-positive rate across groups.
-Then state which of the three metrics you would prioritize for this deployment and defend the choice in two paragraphs, using the defended-choice structure from the chapter.
+Then state which of the three group metrics you would prioritize for this deployment and defend the choice in two paragraphs, using the defended-choice structure from the chapter.

-**5.** The chapter distinguishes three families of fairness-adjustment tools: pre-processing, in-processing, and post-processing.
+**7.** The chapter distinguishes three families of fairness-adjustment tools: pre-processing, in-processing, and post-processing.
 For each family, give one concrete example of a technique and explain what specific fairness metric it is typically used to implement.
 Then explain, for each, why the toolkit does not resolve the impossibility theorem — only implements a choice within it.

-**6.** A colleague argues: "We should just use demographic parity everywhere — equal positive-prediction rates is the most intuitive definition of fairness, and it is easy to audit."
+**8.** A colleague argues: "We should just use demographic parity everywhere — equal positive-prediction rates is the most intuitive definition of fairness, and it is easy to audit."
 Construct the strongest counterargument you can.
 Under what deployment conditions would demographic parity actually produce outcomes that most people would consider *less* fair than a calibrated model would?

-**7.** The chapter states that the pre-processing, in-processing, and post-processing toolkit "cannot address structural bias upstream of the data you are training on."
-Explain what upstream structural bias means, give one example of how it would appear in training data, and explain why no fairness metric computed on model outputs can detect or correct it.
+**9.** Two loan applicants have identical credit histories, income levels, and debt-to-income ratios but different zip codes.
+Define a similarity metric $d$ such that the Lipschitz condition would require the model to treat them nearly identically.
+Then define a different $d$ under which different treatment would be permissible.
+What values claim does each choice of $d$ embed?

+**10.** A hiring model's benefit scores have the following structure: Group A ($n = 200$, $\mu_A = 0.65$, $GE_A(2) = 0.05$); Group B ($n = 200$, $\mu_B = 0.45$, $GE_B(2) = 0.04$).
+Overall mean $\mu = 0.55$.
+Compute the between-group component of $GE(2)$.
+Is the dominant source of unfairness within-group or between-group?
+What intervention type does each diagnosis call for?

 ---

 ### Synthesis

+**11.** The chapter presents four fairness frameworks: group fairness (demographic parity, equalized odds, calibration parity), individual fairness (Lipschitz), causal fairness (counterfactual), and the GE Index.
+For a recidivism prediction system used in sentencing, describe what each framework would flag as a fairness failure and what it would miss.
+Is there a deployment where all four are jointly satisfied?
+What would that deployment require?

+**12.** Counterfactual fairness requires specifying which causal paths from the sensitive attribute $A$ to the prediction $\hat{Y}$ are considered illegitimate.
+Consider a model predicting college admission success trained on historical data where $A$ = first-generation college student.
+Three paths exist: $A \to \text{SAT score} \to \hat{Y}$ (SAT score is causally affected by first-gen status through resource access); $A \to \hat{Y}$ (direct use of first-gen status); $A \leftarrow \text{family income} \to \hat{Y}$ (confounding).
+For each path, state whether it should be blocked for counterfactual fairness and defend your position in one sentence.
+What do your choices collectively imply about the model you are permitted to build?

-**8.** The chapter argues that "the defense is the deliverable."
+**13.** The chapter argues that "the defense is the deliverable."
 Using Chapter 1's five supervisory capacities — plausibility auditing, problem formulation, tool orchestration, interpretive judgment, and executive integration — map each step of the defended-choice structure onto one or more of those capacities.
 Which step is most clearly an act of problem formulation?
 Which is most clearly executive integration?
 Are any steps in the defense not covered by the five capacities?

-**9.** The chapter closes with two acknowledged limits of fairness metrics: they do not evaluate whether the prediction task is fair to formulate, and they do not capture what affected populations actually consider fair.
-For a hiring-screen classifier, describe concretely what each limit looks like in practice: (a) what would make the prediction task itself unfair to formulate, regardless of which metric the model satisfies, and (b) what a participatory fairness assessment might elicit that none of the three metrics would capture.

 ---

 ### Challenge

-**10.** The chapter frames the choice among fairness metrics as a values decision that engineers must make and defend.
+**14.** The chapter frames the choice among fairness metrics as a values decision that engineers must make and defend.
 But in regulated industries, the regulator may specify which metric to satisfy — removing the engineer's discretion.
 Does regulatory specification resolve the problem the chapter describes, or does it relocate it?
 If a regulator specifies equalized odds for a credit-scoring model, what questions remain that the specification does not answer?

+**15.** The GE Index decomposes total unfairness into within-group and between-group components.
+Propose a deployment scenario where the between-group GE term is zero (no group-level disparity) but the within-group GE term is large (high individual unfairness within each group).
+Explain mechanically how the model could produce this pattern, and explain why standard group fairness audits would give it a clean bill of health while the model is substantially unfair in practice.

-**11.** The chapter's uncertainty section flags an open problem: there is no clean way to elicit, from affected populations, which fairness metric they would prioritize.
+**16.** The chapter's uncertainty section flags an open problem: there is no clean way to elicit, from affected populations, which fairness metric they would prioritize.
 Propose a method.
 It does not need to be fully specified — it needs to be specific enough to fail in identifiable ways.
 Name the method, describe how it would work in one deployment context, and then name two ways it could produce misleading results.

----

-*Tags: fairness, impossibility-theorem, compas, values-claim, defense-as-deliverable*